1972 through 1973

 Tarantura2000 has edited each cut and stretch, concealing the breaks quite well.
 This makes locating the cuts difficult.
 It's music is louder than IQ, but it's background noise isn't equally as loud.
 It's likely from a better generation of tape.

-Long Island Line (IQ), Tangerine (Mud Dogs), Welcome Back (Tarantura), Whole Lotta Led (Badgeholders), & Whole Lotta Led: Willie and the Hand Jive (Tarantura2000)
+Long Island Line (IQ), Tangerine (Mud Dogs), Nassau Coliseum 1972 2nd Night (no label), Welcome Back (Tarantura), Whole Lotta Led (Badgeholders), & Whole Lotta Led: Willie and the Hand Jive (Tarantura2000)

 The end of WLL is not available.
 Tarantura “fixed” this problem by repeating the beginning of the song at the end.
 Other edits cost Tarantura a couple seconds of music.
 The title has been amplified a considerable amount.

-Mud Dog's introduction is slightly shorter than the other titles.
+Mud Dog’s introduction is slightly shorter than the other titles.
 Bron-Yr-Aur Stomp has almost 2 more seconds of music before the common cut.
-It's Whole Lotta Love is missing the last 77 seconds.
+It’s Whole Lotta Love is missing the last two minutes.
 The tape has been amplified some.

-Badgeholder's title is missing some of the introduction, has the extra tape during Bron-Yr-Aur Stomp, is missing over half of Tangerine, and is missing the last 90 seconds of Whole Lotta Love.
+Badgeholder’s title is missing some of the introduction, has the extra tape during Bron-Yr-Aur Stomp, is missing over half of Tangerine, and is missing the last two minutes of Whole Lotta Love.
 The title has been amplified a considerable amount.

 Ahead & After (Empress Valley), Axeman of Cometh (Flagge), Seattle 1972 (no label), & Trouble In Vancouver (Gold Standard)